 If you are expecting a super scary horror film, you will be disappointed.
 If however, you are expecting a lifetime movie of the week, damsel in distress film, you will not be.

 To say anymore about this film would be giving too much away.
-But what I will say is...unfortunately this is a definite DVD/Netflix rental....
+But what I will say is that it is unfortunately a definite DVD/Netflix rental.

 Also, if you decide to take an evening stroll in the dark, spooky woods with a homicidal maniac running loose, you may want to consider another form of entertainment.

 I gave 'House At The End Of The Street' directed by Mark Tonderai ('Hush') and written by David Loucka ('Dream House') based on a story by Jonathan Mostow ('Terminator 3')

 Check out our video to see John's rating and for more of our incredible witty banter.